jhnbyrn/951-KLR-PAGES/dme_load_code_walkthrough.md

 | Table 2 | 1 |
 | Table 3 | 220 |

-Following the logic in the code we looked at, we get:
+For simplcity, we'll ignore the low-pass filtering part for now, because we're looking at steady-state operation.
+So following the logic in the code we looked at, we get:

 ```((12800//21) * 174 * 2 * 220) // 256**2 = 711```